Sarah Baik

 The primary updates found in MFDS Notice No. 2020-4 include:

-- Additional clarification regarding the type of the medical devices that are eligible for this process, including better defining research-purpose only devices.
+1. Additional clarification regarding the types of medical devices that are eligible for the process, including better definitions of research-purpose only devices.

-- Easing the requirements for obtaining an approval for importing a non-registered medical device for personal use.
+3. Eased requirements for obtaining approval for the import of a non-registered medical device for personal use.

-- Additional requirements when applying for an exemption, including providing a plan for how it will be used, the expiration date, disposal plan and information regarding the post-usage treatment;
+4. Additional requirements when applying for an exemption, including providing a plan for use, the expiration date, disposal plan and information regarding the post-usage treatment;

-- Additional guidance and documents for adjusting how the product is being used;
+5. Additional guidance and documents for when making adjustments on how the product is used;

 Scarce and/or Urgently Needed Devices

-The second notice, MFDS Notice No. 2020-5, outlines the process for obtaining scarce and/or urgently needed devices which includes application procedures, reporting plan and requirements, schedule of demand surveys and the process for stockpiling.
-In general, the MFDS expects the requesting party to provide justification for why the product is needed from a qualified healthcare professional and other relevant administrative agencies, explanation for why the product is urgently needed or scarce, plans/contracts for supplying the product(s) and product information.
+The second notice, MFDS Notice No. 2020-5, outlines the process for obtaining scarce and/or urgently needed devices.
+This includes application procedures, reporting plans and requirements, a schedule of demand surveys and the process for stockpiling.
+In general, the MFDS expects the requesting party to provide justification for why the product is needed from a qualified healthcare professional and other relevant administrative agencies, an explanation for why the product is urgently needed or scarce, plans/contracts for supplying the product(s) and product information.

-This being said, if the applicant can show that the needed device is identical to a medical device that has already been licensed, certified or declared, the required documentation needed for approval is significantly decreased.
+That being said, if the applicant can show that the needed device is identical to a medical device that has already been licensed, certified or declared, the required documentation needed for approval decreases significantly.

-If you have questions or require support importing an qualifying un-registered medical device into Korea, Asia Actual has a strong regulatory team in Korea that can help you navigate the regulatory requirements.
+In conclusion, should you have questions or require support importing a qualifying un-registered medical device into Korea, Asia Actual has a strong regulatory team in Korea that can help you navigate the regulatory requirements.
 Contact Asia Actual if you have questions or require importing support.